kanbanyte/sepa/assessments/sadrr.md

 AI-related libraries in Python such as PyTorch and OpenCV to perform real-time object detection, processing, and analysis to find the position of the chips.

 Training the AI will require a collection of images called a dataset (Towards Data Science, 2018).
-The dataset will contain hundreds to thousands of sample images of environment we want the artificial intelligence model to recognize.
+The dataset will contain hundreds to thousands of sample images of the environment we want the artificial intelligence model to recognize.
 The AI will be designed for continuous learning and adaptation to new object types.
+Every photo taken after the system's implementation will be stored in the data set and will be used to further train the AI.
 The perception system will pass location data to the robotic control system automatically when the systems require location data, needing no human intervention.

 The software system will interact with the ROS2 and Ubuntu systems, with ROS2 providing movement instructions for the cobot and